-The Protection of Policyholder Committee comprises of Mr. Vijay Aggarwal (Chairman), Ms. Aneeta Kulkarni, Mr. Shobhan Thakore, Mr. Praveen Gupta and Mr. Vivekrishi Bhatia as on March 31, 2019.
+The Protection of Policyholder Committee comprises of Mr. Swaraj Krishnan (Chairman), Ms. Aneeta Kulkarni, Mr. Shobhan Thakore, Mr. Pankaj Arora and Mr. Vivekrishi Bhatia as on March 31, 2020.

-The Committee has met four times during the year ended March 31, 2019 on i) May 24, 2018 ii) August 23, 2018 iii) November 22, 2018 iv) January 21, 2019 and the details of attendance by the committee members are as follows:
+The Committee has met four times during the year ended March 31, 2020 on i) May 6, 2019 ii) July 19, 2019 iii) October 22, 2019 and iv) January 23, 2020 and the details of attendance by the Committee members are as follows:

 SI.
-No. Name of Members Scope No. of Meetings attended 1 Mr. Vijay Aggarwal Responsible for putting in place proper procedures and effective 4

-2 Ms. Aneeta Kulkarni mechanism to address Complaints and grievances of policyholders and 4 3 Mr. Shobhan Thakore review the status of complaints at periodic intervals, ensure compliance 3 4 Ms. Adeline Koh with the statutory requirements, ensure adequacy of disclosure of 4 5 Mr. Praveen Gupta 'material information' to the policyholders.
-4 6 Mr. Vivekrishi Bhatia
+No. Name of Members Scope No. of Meetings attended 1 Mr. Vijay Aggarwal Responsible for putting in place proper procedures and effective mechanism 1 2 Mr. Swaraj Krishnan to address Complaints and grievances of policyholders and review the status 3 3 Ms. Aneeta Kulkarni of complaints at periodic intervals, ensure compliance with the statutory 3 4 Mr. Shobhan Thakore requirements, ensure adequacy of disclosure of 'material information' to 4 5 Mr. Pankaj Arora the policyholders.
+4 6 Mr. Vivekrishi Bhatia 3